AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     -   **UUID** The universally unique identifier \(UUID\) of the file.
     -   **File Location** The complete path of the topic.
     -   **Reference Type** The type of reference – direct or indirect.
-    -   **Document State** The current state of the topic.
+    -   **Document State** The state of the topic.
     -   **Author** The user who worked last on the topic.
     -   **Parent Map** The list of all maps where the topic is directly referenced.
     >[!NOTE]
     >
     > Select **Refresh** to get a fresh list of topics and view any change in your map file or if any reference within your topic file is updated.

-1. Select **Download** to download the current snapshot of the topics in the DITA map.
+1. Select **Download** to download the snapshot of all the topics in the DITA map.
 The excel sheet contains the selected columns and the topics filtered in the **Topic List** view.
 You can then open this topic list excel file in MS Excel.

 **Manage metadata in bulk from the Metadata report**